ehwest/mdn_qms/source/Quality_Manual/README.md

 # **Product Realization**

-The quality planning requirements for individual development projects, related processes and supporting documentation are described in the procedures for each process, for example, the design control procedure, supplier qualification procedure and other process procedures.
+The quality planning requirements for individual development projects, related processes and supporting documentation are described in the procedures for each of several well-defined process, for example, the design control procedure, supplier qualification procedure and other process procedures.
 The company has developed a documented risk management procedure and maintains records of risk management activities.

 The quality planning process, when initiated, shall provide for the following: